rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 - `Amazon-Order-123456789-Invoice.pdf`
 - `temp___2bbf98cf.pdf`

+This revealed a collection of files that were potentially targeted for exfiltration.

 ![2025-02-09_23-42_1](https://github.com/user-attachments/assets/64378df6-4370-4189-a352-e62a5c07cbce)

+---

-## **Step 6: Discovering Potential Exfiltration Tool**
+## **Step 6: Discovering the Exfiltration Tool**

-Using the query below, we identified the tool used for potential exfiltration.
+Next, we investigated the possibility that Bryce used a tool to hide or compress the files before attempting to exfiltrate them.
+Our analysis indicated the presence of `steghide.exe`, a tool often used for hiding data within other files (e.g., images or audio files).

+We reviewed the device logs for any signs of `steghide.exe` being executed in relation to the sensitive files.

 ```kql
 DeviceEvents